OSPREA & Gynae Team Trials

 Visit the study webpage to find out more

 Who can participate?
 Pregnant women between 11+0 – 34+6 weeks, over 18 years old with a diagnosis of pregnancy hypertension (Chronic/pregnancy induced hypertension/Pre-eclampsia).Clinicians’ decision to initiate antihypertensive medication.
-Women who have a contraindication to either Labetalol or Nifedipine and are already taking both medications are excluded from participating in this study.

 Summary: The aim of this study is to evaluate the effect of different antihypertensive drugs in women with chronic/gestational hypertension or pre-eclampsia on maternal and fetal/neonatal outcomes.
 The primary objective is to evaluate if treatment with nifedipine (calcium channel blocker), compare to labetalol (mixed alpha/beta blocker) in women with pregnancy hypertension, reduces severe maternal hypertension without increasing fetal or neonate adverse events.

-MRC Study for understanding and predicting pre-eclampsia
+MRC Study (for understanding and predicting pre-eclampsia)

 Who can participate?
 Pregnant women both with and without pre-eclampsia and also non pregnant women.